 Yoga is about being gentle with ourselves

-Whether you are practicing a slow flow or a more intense type like Ashtanga yoga, the most important thing to remember is that yoga is about being gentle with our bodies.
+Whether you are practicing a slow or a power focused flow, the most important thing to remember is that hatha yoga is about being gentle with our bodies.
 It’s not so much about the pose, as it is about your journey of getting into it.
 It’s about what you feel as you go deeper and not resist but instead surrender.
 Your yoga practice is about continuing to breathe and letting the flow guide you, working with your breath to coordinate the movements of the physical body.
 Yoga is always about opening yourself up to explore yourself, so there is no need to push and create strain onto your body just to reach a deeper level of a pose.
 Learn where your body is at that point and work towards bringing more balance for yourself within all three bodies, mental, physical and spiritual to sink in deeper and appreciating just how amazing you really are.

 Flexibility is not required

 As a yoga teacher, I hear many people saying they can’t do yoga because they are not flexible enough.
 This is a self-limiting belief created out of fear and preconceptions, a restriction from which you can break free, today!
 Yoga does not require flexibility, it requires you to show up and work with your body to reach a certain level of inner and outer strength, clarity and balance.
 Flexibility is built over time, but always remember that not everybody can do the splits, or go into a full camel pose but there are always alternatives for every pose depending on where your body is at.
 Each body is different and yoga will help you understand just yours, where you are resisting and what you need to let go of and release in order to release the blockages and go further.
 Focus on working towards a more aligned, centred physical self, and not on reaching flexibility.